adrelanos/aeternity-wiki/Merkle-Trees.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/9/95/Hash_Tree.svg/640px-Hash_Tree.svg.png)

-In most cases, merkle trees have a branching factor of 2, meaning that each node has up to 2 children.
+In most cases, Merkle trees have a branching factor of 2, meaning that each node has up to 2 children.
 They can, however, use many more child nodes under each node.